Portadown F.C.: Transitional period (1996–2000)

-After their title win, the club lost many of their aging star players to retirement and to other clubs, and McFall is fondly remembered signing Notts County striker Vinny Arkins and "Big Vin" famously talks about how McFall refused to let him walk away from talks until he signed the contract offered to him.
+After their title win, the club lost several players to retirement and to other clubs.
+McFall signed Notts County striker Vinny Arkins, who noted that McFall refused to let him walk away from talks until he signed the contract offered to him.
 A generation of players such as Philip Major and Kyle Neill coming through and a few signings helped McFall build another team to win yet another league title in 2002 and losing 2–1 to Linfield in the Irish Cup Final to prevent another league and cup double.

 Thereafter, the club implemented cost-cutting measures and several aging players retired or moved to larger clubs.
 The club's last major trophy came in 2005 when the club took on Larne in the Irish Cup Final, with the Inver Park side scoring early on before The Ports scored five goals to secure the Irish Cup.